How to Name a Startup: Step-by-Step Naming Process

 Attorney fees typically run $1,000-$2,500 but significantly increase approval odds and handle objections.

 Purchase your domain immediately, before telling anyone outside your core team.
-Domains are inexpensive ($10-$50/year) and someone could register it once they hear you're interested.
+Domains are inexpensive ($10-$50/year) and someone could register yours once they hear you're interested.

 If buying a premium domain, negotiate firmly but fairly.
 Most domain holders will negotiate below asking price, especially if you demonstrate you're a legitimate startup that will build on the domain.

 Register your domain through a privacy protection service initially.
-This prevents public exposure of your personal information in WHOIS databases.
+This prevents your personal information from showing up in WHOIS databases.

 Claim handles on all major platforms: